Employment Law in Ireland

 Employees in Ireland are protected in a number of ways under the many pieces of Employment legislation that apply.
 A summary of available rights for employees is set out in the following list:

-- The right to a written contract setting out the terms of your employment, pay, hours, annual leave etc.
+- The right to a written contract setting out the terms of employment, pay, hours, annual leave etc.

 - As of 2018 “zero hour” contract are banned in most situations.
 Employee can insist on minimum payments and banded hours.

 - The employment and working conditions of children and young people is regulated by legislation

 - Employees in Ireland are entitled to a national minimum wage, currently €10.50 per hour

 - Employees have the right to a pay slip showing their gross wages and details of any deductions.

 - The amount of notice employees are entitled to prior to the termination of employment is set out in legislation

 - Since 2015 a framework exists for workers looking to improve their terms and conditions of employment, where collective bargaining is not recognised by their employer.
 Registered Employment Agreements (REAs) have been replaced with Sectoral Employment Orders (SEO).

 - Employment conditions including maximum working hours, night work, annual leave and public holiday leave are set down in legislation.